-- 21.1.1 The top boards should be roped off to highlight the top contestants and also to prevent congestion.
-Some events have highlighted these boards by isolating them in a central area. - 21.1.2 The use of demonstration boards, internet transmission, or closed-circuit TV to display the top boards is recommended.
-If closed circuit TV is used, place the monitors in a separate room. - 21.1.3 To ensure silent playing conditions, access to the tournament room(s) is limited to the players, tournament staff, and media approved by US Chess.
-US Chess current practice is NOT to allow spectators in the Playing Hall while games are in progress. - 21.1.4 The K-1 section of the K-6 Elementary Nationals must be closed to everyone except the players and tournament staff (always be prepared to restrict access when necessary).
-The organizer will provide a "parent waiting area" immediately adjacent and connected to the K-1 playing room.
-The organizer also will install measures to account for all K-1 players (e.g., nametags or wristbands), escorting them to/from bathrooms using volunteers (not a player's parents), and handing off each player to their parent / guardian / coach after his/her game finishes. - 21.1.5 In the interest of player security, all national events with elementary sections shall have specific "Player Exits" designated and marked by the tournament staff based on the physical layout of the Playing Hall and the venue.
+- 13.1.1 The top boards should be roped off to highlight the top contestants and to prevent congestion.
+Some events have highlighted these boards by isolating them in a central area. - 13.1.2 The use of demonstration boards, internet transmission, or closed-circuit TV to display the top boards is recommended.
+If closed circuit TV is used, place the monitors in a separate room. - 13.1.3 To ensure silent playing conditions, access to the tournament room(s) is limited to the players, tournament staff, and media approved by US Chess.
+US Chess current practice is NOT to allow spectators in the Playing Hall while games are in progress. - 13.1.4 The K-1 section of the K-6 Elementary Nationals must be closed to everyone except the players and tournament staff (always be prepared to restrict access when necessary).
+The organizer will provide a "parent waiting area" immediately adjacent and connected to the K-1 Playing Room.
+The organizer also will install measures to account for all K-1 players (e.g., nametags or wristbands), escorting them to/from bathrooms using volunteers (not a player's parents), and handing off each player to their parent / guardian / coach after his/her game finishes. - 13.1.5 In the interest of player security, all national events with elementary sections shall have specific "Player Exits" designated and marked by the tournament staff, based on the physical layout of the Playing Hall and the venue.
 Players are required to use these exits when leaving the playing floor.
-Players who use unauthorized exits are subject to questioning by tournament staff. - 21.1.6 Where space permits, a designated Parent Waiting Area (PWA) shall be set up in the main Playing Hall where parents and other responsible adults can meet players who finish their games.
+Players who use unauthorized exits are subject to questioning by tournament staff. - 13.1.6 When deemed appropriate by the US Chess Director of Events or the Event Organizer, a designated Parent Waiting Area (PWA) may shall be set up in a space outside or adjacent to the Playing Room, or in a part of the Playing Room that is far away from the players.
+The PWA is where parents and other responsible adults can meet players who have finished their games.
 Adults may remain in this area from the start of the round until their players games are completed.
-At US Chess national scholastic events, the K-1 Section follows its own special procedures: - 21.1.6.1 The PWA is NOT a spectator area. - 21.1.6.2 Parents who think they have observed a tournament director engage their player in a game shall not attempt to contact the tournament staff to inquire. - 21.1.6.3 Persons in the PWA may not use any electronic devices (cell phones, tablets, laptops, walkietalkies, etc.).
+At US Chess national scholastic events, the K-1 Section follows its own special procedures.

+- 13.1.6.1 The PWA is NOT a spectator area. - 13.1.6.2 Parents who think they have observed a Tournament Director engage a player they know shall refrain from contacting the tournament staff to inquire about the engagement, because this behavior distracts the TDs from their assigned duties. - 13.1.6.3 When the PWA is inside the Playing Hall, persons in the PWA may not use any electronic devices (cell phones, tablets, laptops, walkie-talkies, etc.).
 Persons violating this rule will be warned first, and then may be asked to leave the PWA after repeated offenses during a round.

-21.2 Announcements and Personal Photography
+13.2 Announcements and Personal Photography

-- 21.2.1 Except in the event of an emergency, announcements may be made only before the start of each round. - 21.2.2 US Chess practice is to not allow anyone on the playing floor once the round begins other than the players.
-Anyone wanting to take photographs of their players must do so before the start of a round and before the time when the tournament staff asks non-players to leave the playing hall.
+- 13.2.1 Except in the event of an emergency, announcements may be made only before the start of each round. - 13.2.2 US Chess practice is to not allow anyone on the playing floor once the round begins other than the players.
+Anyone wanting to take photographs of their players must do so before the start of a round and before the time when the tournament staff asks non-players to leave the Playing Hall.

-21.3 Event Staff and Pairing Lists for Teams
+13.3 Event Staff and Pairing Lists for Teams